Sintra National Palace: Early palace

-John I's son, King Duarte I, was very fond of the Palace and stayed long periods here.
-He left a written description of the Palace that is very valuable in understanding the development and use of the building, and confirms that much of the palace built by his father has not changed much since its construction.
-Another sign of the preference for this Palace is that Duarte's successor King Afonso V was born (1432) and died (1481) in the Palace.
-Afonso V's successor, King John II, was acclaimed King of Portugal here.
+John I's son, Duarte I, was very fond of the palace and stayed long periods here.
+He left a written description of the palace that is very valuable in understanding the development and use of the building, and confirms that much of the palace built by his father has not changed much since its construction.
+Another sign of the preference for this palace is that Duarte's successor Afonso V was born (1432) and died (1481) in it.
+Afonso V's successor, John II, was acclaimed king of Portugal here.